AMRC install first KUKA KR1000 L750 Titan industrial robotic arm in a UK Catapult research centre

 15 June 2015

-The KUKA KR 1000 L750 'Titan' as it is known, is the first in the UK and the only KUKA Titan model used for research in the UK's High Value Manufacturing Catapult, a consortium of seven manufacturing and process research centres backed by UK government.
+The KUKA KR 1000 L750 'Titan' as it is known, is the first in the UK and the only KUKA Titan model used for research in the UK's High Value Manufacturing Catapult, a consortium of six manufacturing and process research centres backed by UK government.

 The robotic arm is a derivative of the KUKA KR 1000 Titan, which has a payload of 1000kg.
 The L750 has a reduced payload of 750kg, but has an extended arm, allowing it to have a greater reach for aerospace assembly operations.